rafPH1998/reverb/README.md

 ```

-Instale as dependências do projeto
+Instale as dependência do projeto
 ```sh
 composer install
 ```